ArpanDam/GNN-influence-maximisation/README.md

 # GNN-influence-maximisation

-This is the implementation of the paper "Graph Contrastive Learning for Tag-Aware Influence Maximization"
+## This is the implementation of the paper "Graph Contrastive Learning for Tag-Aware Influence Maximization"

+Importance score folder contains the code of finding imporance scorte of all the nodes.

+Run : python importent_score.py to generate files stroing importance score of each nodes.

 A toy graph Graph1 is provided which is fully anonymized, The toy graph is in the form of dictionary and store in pickle file.